 Now that you've read the "Ignition Box Comparo" story, you may just have the Itch to Hang one on your ride.

-Most of the aftermarket upgrades can be described generically as an ignition-box install basically the same way, and can be made to work on pretty much any engine with a distributor.
-Most of the manufacturers have the installation down to a plug-on proposition by offering specific wiring adapters for all the popular OE ignition types.
-Beyond that, installation varies depending on the features built into the unit.
+Most of the aftermarket upgrades can be described generically as an ignition installation basically the same way, and can be made to work on pretty much any engine with a distributor.
+Most of the manufacturers have the ignition installation down to a plug-on proposition by offering specific wiring adapters for all the popular OE ignition types.
+Beyond that, ignition installation varies depending on the features built into the unit.
 Here we'll show you some of the features tied into the all-new MSD Digital-6 Plus, a Car Craft scoop on a product that will be introduced in November '98.

 What's the big deal?
 For today's ignition manufacturers, "digital" is the hot sell-word.
 In MSD's case, the digital versions include a high-speed RISC (Reduced Instruction Set Code) microcontroller, unlike the analog units like the MSD 6A.
 The digital components are much smaller, so more features can be packed into a box of the same size, and the circuitry is more accurate and reliable.
 However, the power side of the MSD is still capacitive discharge.
 That means electrical energy is stored inside the MSD, then quickly forced into the coil for each spark.
 The result is a nastier spark.
 Another bonus is faster cycling and a longer duration spark.
 The MSD releases a series of sparks per plug firing below about 3,300 rpm-above that engine speed there is only one full-power spark.
 Also, the Digital-6 has more power than the 6A, with 520-535 volts to the coil and 135 millijoules of spark energy.

-It'll speed your installation a ton if you understand what each wire from the ignition box does.
+It'll speed your ignition installation a ton if you understand what each wire from the electronic distributor ignition box does.
 While colors change from manufacturer to manufacturer, and options also vary, the function of each wire on the new MSD are pretty similar to those of other ignitions.

 B. Red: Connect this to a wire that's hot when the key is turned to the "ON" position (for example, the wire that was originally on the positive side of the coil).
 The red wire turns the MSD on and off.